ddavidov-nv/DepotDownloader/README.md

 `-password <pass>`		| the password of the account to login to for restricted content.
 `-remember-password`	| if set, remember the password for subsequent logins of this user.
 (Use `-username <username> -remember-password` as login credentials)
 `-dir <installdir>`     | the directory in which to place downloaded files.
--separate-depots		| should each depot be downloaded to a separate folder.
+`-separate-depots`		| each depot will be downloaded to its own folder..
 `-filelist <file.txt>`	| a list of files to download (from the manifest).
 Prefix file path with `regex:` if you want to match with regex.
 `-validate`				| Include checksum verification of files already downloaded `-manifest-only`		| downloads a human readable manifest for any depots that would be downloaded.